Seizure of real estate

 After this period of 3 months:

-• If the judge finds that the conditions laid down for the amicable sale are fulfilled, the sale of the property is final.
+- If the court finds that the conditions laid down for the amicable sale have been met, the sale of the property is final.

 After the amicable sale